 - Public Relations

 - Social Media Strategies

 Sung-Un Yang, Ph.D.
-(University of Maryland), is an associate professor and teaches strategic communication, organizational communication management, social media strategy, and statistics courses at the Media School, Indiana University.
-Prior to joining the IU School of Journalism in 2012, Sung-Un was a tenured faculty in the Newhouse School of Public Communications, Syracuse University and served the Newhouse Endowed Professor (2010-2012).
-In 2018, he has been the Senior Associate Editor of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.
+(University of Maryland), is a professor and teaches strategic communication, organizational communication management, social media communication strategies, and statistics courses at the Media School, Indiana University.
+Prior to joining the IU School of Journalism in 2012, Sung-Un was a tenured faculty in the Newhouse School of Public Communications, Syracuse University and served as the Newhouse Endowed Professor (2010-2012).
+In 2018, he served as Senior Associate Editor of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.

 Research Interests and Awards